robatwilliams/hills-api/docs/backlog.md

 ## Documentation

-- 🙏 Explain you may get 200 response but with errors
 - Default query in the playground (needs [graphql-playground/866](https://github.com/prisma/graphql-playground/issues/866))
 - ⚠️ 💩 Move some big comments out into docs files (express, API Gateway integration)